Painter’s tape is one crucial thing you will need when you don’t want to mess up your paint project.

 FrogTape vs. 3M ScotchBlue

-However, when it comes to masking up before a paint project you will need to choose the right tape that can protect the areas (like door frames, light sockets, baseboards, pipework, etc.) from getting overspray without fail.
+However, when it comes to masking up before a paint project, you will need to choose the right tape that can protect areas (like door frames, light sockets, baseboards, pipework, etc.) from getting overspray without fail.

-The most popular FrogTape Multi-Surface Tape comes in 24mm width, convenient to use 50-meter roll.
-Though there are other sizes like 36mm, and 48mm also available to choose from.
+The most popular FrogTape Multi-Surface Tape comes in a 24mm (0.94 inches) width.
+Though there are other sizes like 36mm (1.41 inches) and 48mm (1.88 inches) also available to choose from.

-The tape also comes with patented Paintblock technology which is ideally designed for working with emulsion paints.
+These are convenient to use and are sold in roll lengths of 60 yards (55m) or 45 yards (41.1m).
+The FrogTape also comes with patented Paintblock technology, which is ideally designed for working with emulsion paints.

-Although there are a few other FrogTape options (like gloss and satin paints), FrogTape multi-surface tape is what I most commonly use.
+Although there are options (like gloss and satin paints), FrogTape multi-surface tape is what I most commonly use.

-The thing which I like most is it comes with a storage container that helps you to store the tape without affecting its adhesive qualities.
+The thing that I like most about it is that it comes with a storage container that helps you to store the tape without affecting its adhesive qualities.

 3M Scotch Blue Painter’s Tape